awsdocs/aws-m2-user-guide/doc_source/set-up-appstream-ba.md

 1. In **Create stack**, choose **Template is ready** and **Upload a template file**:
 ![\[The AWS CloudFormation create stack page with template is ready and upload a template file selected.\]](http://docs.aws.amazon.com/m2/latest/userguide/images/cfn-ba-create-stack.png)

-1. Choose **Choose file**, and navigate to file `cfn-m2-appstream-elastic-fleet-linux.yaml` to create the fleet\.
+1. Choose **Choose file**, and navigate to file `cfn-m2-appstream-elastic-fleet-linux.yaml`\.
+Choose **Next**\.

+1. In **Specify stack details**, provide the following information:
+   + A name for the stack
+   + Your default security group and two subnets of that security group\.

+1. Choose **Next**, and then choose **Next** again\.

+1. Choose **I acknowledge that AWS CloudFormation might create IAM resources with custom names\.**, and then choose **Create stack**\.

-Once the fleet is created, repeat the previous steps with the other templates to declare the required applications\.
+After the fleet is created, repeat these steps with the other downloaded templates to declare the required applications\.

+**Note**
+The downloaded templates expect to find assets in an Amazon S3 bucket with a folder structure named `appstream/bluage/developer-ide/`\.
+The bucket must be in the same AWS Region as the fleet you created\.
+You must also edit the `S3Bucket` property in the templates to point to the name of your Amazon S3 bucket\.

-## Access an instance<a name="set-up-appstream-ba-access"></a>
+## Step 6: Access an instance<a name="set-up-appstream-ba-access"></a>

 After you create and start the fleet, you can create a temporary access link for easy access through the native client\.